2-DAY SPECIAL ULTIMATE LONDON PRIVATE TOUR

 The tour is offered at a special reduced price, saving you at least £175.00 against booking the two options separately.
 Tour days must run consecutively, so choose the dates to suit your schedule.
 All attraction admission fees will be booked in advance.
 Your guide will take you via a private entrance whenever possible, avoiding delays in lines.

-DAY 1: TOWER OF LONDON, CHANGING OF THE GUARD, WESTMINSTER ABBEY, CHURCHILL’S BUNKER
+DAY 1: WESTMINSTER ABBEY, CHANGING OF THE GUARD, CHURCHILL’S BUNKER, LONDON EYE

 Next, we’re off to Buckingham Palace to see the climax of the splendid Changing-of-the-Guard ceremony.
 All the Queen’s horses and all the Queen’s men in the kind of pomp that only London does best.
 Your guide will explain this centuries-old ceremony, run through the regiments that take part, regale you with regal tales, and, as the military band marches by, bag you the best spot for photos of this popular pageant of colour.
 (Specific days only.
 Alternative attractions may be substituted such as the Royal Stables.)

-DAY 2: ST PAUL’S CATHEDRAL, SHAKESPEARE’S GLOBE, BRITISH MUSEUM, LONDON EYE
+DAY 2: TOWER OF LONDON, ST PAUL’S CATHEDRAL, SHAKESPEARE’S GLOBE, BRITISH MUSEUM

 Next, to Shakespeare’s Globe.
 We join an in-house tour to see this faithful re-creation of the famous 16th century theatre by the riverside, and scene of the Bard’s greatest triumphs.
 The original Globe Theatre was built in 1598 on the south bank of the River Thames – a crucible of cultural flowering – and demolished in 1644.
 The New Globe was completed in 1997 by the American film producer, Sam Wanamaker (father of Harry Potter actress Zoe Wanamaker), and transformed the local area of Bankside.
 Queen Elizabeth II came here during the first season.
 With a capacity of 1,600 (900 seats), the reconstruction time lasted 14 years longer than the original, using the original plans and original materials: a wooden frame, a thatched roof, and not a single metal rivet!
 Described as a fusion of 3 ‘A’s: actors, audience and architecture, it’s a working open-air theatre, exhibition and tour with shops and restaurants.
 In 2013, a separate Jacobean-style theatre was built inside the complex.